By Eleanor O'Connor – On

 Clear communication is your superpower when it comes to keeping your employees healthy and productive.

 Send your employees daily emails with industry-relevant updates and guidelines from the CDC and WHO explaining how they apply to their specific role.
+Your company should also map out what drivers can do & how you can support them in potential scenarios such as a driver becoming ill while on the road or being exposed to the novel coronavirus.
 This will ensure that everyone in your company knows how and why to take the necessary precautions.

 Show Appreciation for Your Truck Drivers & Plant Workers